AdobeDocs/marketo.sv-SE/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/override-analytics-behavior-at-the-program-level.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Under **Inställningar** drar du Analytics-beteendet till arbetsytan.
+1. Under fliken **Inställningar** drar du Analytics Behavior till arbetsytan.

    ![](assets/image2014-9-24-11-3a41-3a2.png)